-Jo qualified as a clinical psychologist in 1992 and initially worked with people with learning disabilities before moving into the field of neurology in 1996.
+Jo Johnson qualified as a Clinical Psychologist in 1992 and initially worked with people with learning disabilities before moving into the field of Neurology in 1996.
 She worked as a Neuropsychologist in the NHS for sixteen years.
-Her last NHS post was as lead neuropsychologist in Worthing West Sussex.
+Her last NHS post was as Lead Neuropsychologist in Worthing West Sussex.

-In 2018, she was commissioned by Hampshire police to design a bespoke ACT training package to protect the minds of front line staff to avoid work related burnout.
-This training has been entered for a National award for services to police wellbeing.
+In 2018, she was commissioned by Hampshire police to design a bespoke training package to avoid work related burnout.
+This training won a National award for services to police wellbeing.

 Jo Johnson is a contributor to the following academies

 MS Academy offers a unique opportunity for healthcare professionals to receive expert training in multiple sclerosis (MS).

 Jo Johnson is speaking at these forthcoming events...

 On Demand Events